The Presidents of 24

 As mentioned above, Vice President Charles Logan (Gregory Itzin) became the President after John Keeler fell into a coma.
 Logan is not portrayed kindly as he is seemingly incapable of making hard decisions quickly or for himself, relying on the recommendations of his advisors.
 Additionally, his resolve is weak, as he rarely stands behind a decision he has already made.
 If that’s not bad enough, Logan committed treason, and when it was exposed that he was involved in most of Season 5’s horrific acts, including President David Palmer’s assassination and the selling of Sentox VX nerve gas to terrorists, he was removed from office.

-His fate: Removed from office on charges of obstruction of justice, he is under house arrest and confined to Hidden Valley Presidential Retreat.
-In Season 6 he is stabbed by his unstable ex-wife Martha in a fit of anger and began to flat line on the way to the hospital.
-But he survived.
+His fate: Removed from office on charges of obstruction of justice, he was placed under house arrest and confined to Hidden Valley Presidential Retreat.
+In Season 6 he was stabbed by his unstable ex-wife Martha in a fit of anger and began to flatline on the way to the hospital.
+He survived and returned in Season 8, but committed suicide after his involvement in a massive conspiracy was revealed.

 halgardner